Before we start, who is this for?

 We’ve seen it again and again:

-• Financial – Earning and managing money in a way that reflects your values
+Financial – Earning and managing income in line with your values

-• Physical – Having the energy, health, and routines to support your purpose
+Physical – Maintaining the energy, health, and habits to stay consistent

-• Community – Contributing to something bigger than yourself
+Community – Giving back and feeling connected to something bigger

 Career alignment is the gateway.